 This post may contain affiliate links.
 Which means we may earn a commission if you decide to make a purchase through our links.
 Please read our disclosure for more info.

 When the Class of 2009 entered college in 2005, they had good reason to be optimistic.
 The economy appeared to be healthy, and a college degree commanded higher wages.
 College, of course, is expensive.
 And almost 2 out of 3 students entering college took on some debt.
-They took on that debt believing that it would be easy to pay back given the strong market for those with a college degree.
+They took on that debt believing that it would be easy to pay back any debt given the strong market for those with a college degree.

 But then the biggest recession in 80 years hit the United States, leading to a much worse job market for college graduates.
 Here is the unemployment rate as of October for college graduates who just graduated, by year from 2007 to 2011.

 The Class of 2009 had an unemployment rate of 18% — twice as bad as the Class of 2007 had when they graduated.
 The employment to population ratio also shows how bad the market was:

 This was horrible luck for students graduating in 2009 and 2010 — in some sense they were being punished for being born 22 years earlier in 1987 or 1988.
 You might guess that the punishment was short-lived — eventually these students would find good jobs once the economy recovers, right?
 Wrong.
 Research shows that there are long-run, persistent negative effects of graduating from college in the midst of a severe recession.